 - the cleanliness or condition of your provider’s office

 - the courtesy of services we provide you

-An appeal is when you want us to reconsider a decision we have made about what benefits your plans cover or what we will pay.
+An appeal is when you want us to reconsider a decision we have made about what benefits your plans covers or what we will pay.
 You can request an appeal when a service or referral has been denied.
-For example, you might appeal if you think we:

 - will not approve payment for care you believe should be covered